 While the regular price of domains and hosting don’t look that enticing, there are ridiculously good promo codes out there if you look for them.
-We found godaddy.com coupons that give you one year of hosting and a free domain name for just $12/month.
-Thanks to Dealfly.org for giving us the head’s up.
+We also found a Photobox discount code that saves you 50% off site-wide.
+Thanks to CouponFeed.org for giving us the head’s up.

 And here’s 6 absolutely free WordPress plugins that are beginner friendly and will help your website look professional and rank better in Google.

 6 Best Free Plugin Essentials for WordPress Beginners

 Owning a self-hosted WordPress blog gives you more freedom to customize, manage, and even monetize your content.
 With the help of plugins, which are tools you can use to improve the features and functionality of your blog, you can customize it as you see fit.

 The following plugins are must-haves for blogging beginners.

 Yoast SEO is designed to handle the technical aspect of optimizing your site and content for search engines.
 With YoastSEO, you can easily set a focus keyword and do content analysis.
 It also helps you create better post titles, add meta descriptions, and do a readability check.

 This plugin is currently being offered in both free and premium versions, but if you’re new to blogging, the free version is already good enough.